Impact

 Circularity

-As an exclusive stream for beverage containers, the DRS will enable higher-quality recycling due to the low level of contaminants, improving material recyclability and contributing to the circular use of raw materials.
+As an exclusive stream for beverage containers, the DRS enables higher-quality recycling due to the low level of contaminants, improving material recyclability and contributing to the circular use of raw materials.

 Can